JeanBaptisteServais/Jojo-detector-/README.md

 So we make a label file who say to us the label of this object, the number of the model and csv, the part of the object and finnally his dimension for the training.<br><br>

-For has the dimension we course the database where we have download picture (transform pixel to cm) and make an approximation of size.
+For has the dimension we course the dataset where we have download picture (transform pixel to cm) and make an approximation of size (who's writted into label file).
 During the first training we only put the label and the name of the object.
 We enter the lasts informations like model number if we have a detection at the end.